 In most cases, there are three simple steps to follow for applications and renewals.

-Note: Check the expiry date before you attempt to renew the permit.
-Your local council can inform how long before the expiry date you should make the renewal.
+Note: Check the expiry date before you apply or renew a permit.
+Your local council can tell you how long before the expiry date you should make the renewal.

 You can get information about the Blue Badge scheme from your local council.
 The initial enquiry support service will also general answer questions about the scheme.